jon-heard/obsidian-inline-scripts/README.md

 ***

+## ADVANCED SHORTCUTS: async and await
+If you aren't familiar with the "async" and "await" keywords in JavaScript, this section will not make much sense to you.
+You can most-likely skip it and be ok.

+Shortcut Expansion scripts are run asynchronously.
+You can safely add "await" before asynchronous statements.
+In addition, "async" and "await" are automatically prepended to certain statements.
+This allows a novice JS scripter to write shortcuts without needing to understand asynchronicity.
+Here are details about when this automatic prepending occurs.

+#### async
+- Prepended to named functions.
+- Prepended to unnamed functions.
+- NOT prepended to arrow functions.
+#### await
+- Prepended to calls to __expand()__.
+- Prepended to calls to any functions in __popups__.

+***

 ## ADVANCED SHORTCUTS: Hiding shortcuts
 If the syntax string that starts a shortcut's About string is "hidden", then that shortcut will not show up in the help system (the "ref" shortcuts), though it can still be called within a note.
 This is helpful to prevent cluttering the help system with shortcuts that are not useful to the user, only to other shortcuts.

 ***

 ## ADVANCED SHORTCUTS: Reacting to shortcut expansions
+- TODO (use objChain function here)
 If a shortcut-file needs to react to shortcut expansions, it can now setup a callback function to be called on such an event.
 The callback should have one parameter: `expansionInfo`.
 See [Getting info about the current expansion](#advanced-shortcuts-getting-info-about-the-current-expansion) for details on `expansionInfo`.
 A callback is registered by assigning the function to a unique key in `window._inlineScripts.listeners.inlineScripts.onExpansion`.
 Note that this object heirarchy isn't created automatically, and must be manually created if it doesn't already exist.

 In addition, if the callback function returns a string, then _that_ string is expanded as a shortcut and the result replaces the old expansion.